 The background color of the dial indicates whether or not the unit is powered on, and it also responds to threshold settings of the control-sensor reading, see Figure 1.3 below .
-Table 1.3 on the next page describes the background color displayed if the selected sensor reading has threshold limits set.
+Table 1.3 below describes the background color displayed if the selected sensor reading has threshold limits set.